You’ve got questions, we’ve got answers! Click on the appropriate section below to get answers to frequently asked questions.

 **This new written prelim requirement starts fall 2019, and is required for all PhD and direct-to-Phd Students.**

+Dissertation proposals that do not follow the above guidelines will not be accepted.
 Here are some examples of the Dissertation Proposal you can use as a reference/guide: Sample # 1, Sample # 2, Sample # 3.
-Furthermore, the MIT Communication Lab is great resource you can use as a guide to create your Dissertation Proposal.
+Additionally, the MIT Communication Lab is great resource you can use as a guide to create your Dissertation Proposal.
 Please note, while these sample proposals are good examples of content guidance, these samples were not written to the aforementioned departmental criteria.

 PhD Final Exam: The dissertation is an original contribution to the literature in the field of mechanical engineering or aerospace engineering.
 The final oral defense is the examination of the methodology used and the conclusions reached in the research performed by the candidate, as reported in the dissertation.

-Qualifying Exam (required for Direct-to-PhD students only): This is a MAE Departmental requirement for a Direct-to-PhD (d-PhD) graduate students only.
+Qualifying Exam (required for Direct-to-PhD students only): This is a departmental requirement that all Direct-to-PhD (d-PhD) graduate students must complete.
 Additional details regarding this exam is in the MAE PhD Student guide.

 When should I defend?

-This information is available in the MAE MS Student Guide and the MAE PhD Student Guide available on the MAE Graduate Advising page.
+This information is included in the MAE MS Student Guides and the MAE PhD Student Guides available on the MAE Graduate Advising page.

 How do I schedule my defense?